Do you want to have more energy and be more creative?

 These benefits are higher than the number you would get from the same level of running.
-Walking is preferable to running also in that it does not make you sweat.
+Walking is preferable to running also because it does not make you sweat.
 You don’t have to waste time getting into the running outfit and showering after the exercise.
-However, I suggest that if possible wear running shoes to make your walks more comfortable.
+However, I suggest that if possible, wear running shoes to make your walks more comfortable.
 When you get more experience, then you can start doing crazy things like using running sandals.

 The weather might be a problem.
-High wind and rain may make walking a bit less enjoyable, but if you have the appropriate clothing, this will not keep you indoors.
+High wind and rain may make walking less enjoyable, but if you have the appropriate clothing, this will not keep you indoors.

 There’s no such thing as bad weather, only unsuitable clothing. ― Alfred Wainwright

 Watch this video for more detail: 23 and 1/2 hours: What is the single best thing we can do for our health?